CarmenScholte/undefault/README.md

 # Undefault
 CSS framework for simple, pretty form elements whose default properties are easily overwritten.
 Undefault tries to provide a consistent look independent of browsers.
-Tested on Chrome, Firefox and Opera.
+Tested on Chrome, Firefox and Safari.

 ## Usage
 Use npm to install Undefault in your Angular application: